-I have just finished a PhD with Robbie McDonald in the Wildlife Science Research Group at Exeter University.
+I completed my PhD with Robbie McDonald in the Wildlife Science Research Group at Exeter University.
 I investigated the social and spatial ecology of free-ranging domestic dogs in rural Africa with the aim of informing the management of dog-mediated diseases e.g. rabies and Guinea worm.

 Alongside my PhD I worked on the global campaign to eradicate Guinea worm, investigating the ecology of free-ranging domestic dogs in relation to Guinea worm infection.
 I conducted work in Chad and Ethiopia, producing reports for The Carter Center and World Health Organisation.